-KARACHI: The Pakistani rupee weakened by 25 paisas against the United States (US) dollar in the interbank currency market on Friday.
+KARACHI: The Pakistani rupee depreciated 32 paisas against the United States (US) dollar at the start of week’s trading in the interbank market on Monday.

 The local unit has gained considerable ground on the back of improved foreign exchange reserves, current account surplus, foreign loan receipts, higher remittances besides less demand of dollar due to the ongoing pandemic.